 - Lumintop FW1A - an FW3A with fewer emitters (one) and more reflector (again, one, in place of the FW3A's TIR optic).
 Less output, more throw, less demanding on the battery. $40

 - Emisar D4v2 - every flashlight geek's favorite way to burn a hole in their pocket has been upgraded.
 It now comes with colored aux LEDs that can serve as a decoration, locator, and battery status indicator.
 Some versions of this light can exceed 4000 output at power-on, though efficiency is not one of its goals, even at lower levels.
 Not to be outdone by the FW3A, there are eight LED options, from which I'd suggest the 4000K, 95+ CRI SST-20 to most people.
 Optional extras include a tailcap magnet, steel bezel, pocket clip, 18350 and 18500 battery tubes, and different optics.
 There are exposed programming headers on the battery side of the driver for those who want to modify the firmware, or just keep it up to date with ToyKeeper's latest revisions.
-That's right, it's 2019 and you can get software updates for your flashlight. $45 or a bit more from the US warehouse for those wanting faster shipping.
+That's right, it's 2021 and you can get software updates for your flashlight. $45

 - Noctigon KR4 - This is almost a tail-e-switch D4, but it uses a variable linear driver that provides a bit better efficiency and more stable output as the battery drains as well as allowing brightness adjustment without PWM and enabling the use of ultra-low-voltage LEDs like the Nichia E21A.
 If you were thinking about the Lumintop FW4A, this is likely a better option.
-SST-20 4000K would probably still be my pick here because the E21A doesn't seem to play all that well with the Carclo quad optics. $55, and often stocked in the US warehouse.
+SST-20 4000K would probably still be my pick here because the E21A doesn't seem to play all that well with the Carclo quad optics. $55

 - Convoy S2+/219C - Popular light for DIY and modification.
 Many parts are available from the manufacturer and Mountain Electronics.
 S2+ linked.
 S3 is similar, but with a removable steel bezel.
 S6 has a deeper reflector for a narrower spill and longer throw.
-Recently updated with the high-CRI Nichia 219C and Luminus SST-20 LEDs, which are strongly recommended over the prior options.
+The high-CRI Samsung LH351D Nichia 219C and Luminus SST-20 LEDs, in order of most output to most throw, are strongly recommended over the prior options.
 219C 4000K will probably make the largest number of people happy.
 "Body color" is actually drive current.
 More 7135 chips means more power, which means more output, shorter battery life, and more heat. x6 is a reasonable choice that should never get too hot to hold. x3 or x4 for giving to people who will waste the battery. x8 for max output.
 Convoy will assemble other combinations of compatible parts not listed in their store - just contact them and ask. $15